Product Name CLOSE

 More info:

-• Courses normally start on a Monday.
-Due to busy schedules and the considerable amount of ground briefing, we are unable to start new courses on a Friday or Saturday, except during the winter months.
+Courses normally start on a Monday and continue through to Friday.
+Due to busy schedules and the considerable amount of ground briefing, we are unable to offer weekend aerobatic training.

-• Upon completion of the course, students are required to have their competence assessed in the air by an AOPA registered instructor; it should be noted that this test flight is additional to the time required for the course.
+Upon completion of the course, students are required to have their competence assessed in the air by one of our AOPA registered instructors; it should be noted that this test flight is additional to the time required for the course.
 When the test has satisfactorily been completed, it may be sent off to AOPA accompanied by a small fee, who will then issue a certificate.

 What next?